 Your spreadsheet mirrors the real process: each annual conversion becomes a rung you can track to its penalty-free date.

 Think of a traditional IRA or 401(k) as a locked savings box.
 Your money grows tax-deferred, but withdrawals get hit with income taxes.
 A Roth IRA, though, is like a tax-free piggy bank.
-You pay taxes upfront, but qualified withdrawals are 100% tax-free.
-The ladder strategy shifts money from traditional accounts to a Roth IRA in small, manageable chunks, or “rungs.”
+If you’re brand-new to Roths, it’s worth skimming this beginner’s guide to Roth IRAs before you build your ladder.
+The ladder strategy shifts money from traditional accounts into a Roth account in small, manageable chunks, or “rungs.”

 Why It Matters for Early Retirees

 Traditional accounts sting you with a 10% penalty for withdrawals before 59½.
-For FIRE (Financial Independence, Retire Early) folks like me, that’s a dealbreaker.
+For FIRE (Financial Independence, Retire Early) folks like me, that’s a dealbreaker—and it’s a big reason people chasing financial independence and early retirement look closely at Roth ladders.
 This approach dodges the penalty, letting you tap funds early.
 For example, my $20,000 conversion in 2025 will be ready penalty-free in 2030, powering my retirement plans.
+You can do the same exercise: pick a rough conversion amount and add five years to see which calendar year that “rung” would unlock.

 Why You Need a Roth Conversion Ladder